-Primarily overseen by Dr. van der Kuur, the Company's Chief Science Officer, the Company is developing a process to functionalize GO to produce a stable dispersion in diesel fuel.
+Primarily overseen by Dr. van der Kuur, the Company's Chief Scientific Officer, the Company is developing a process to functionalize GO to produce a stable dispersion in diesel fuel.
 The fuel additive was tested by Conestoga College in a Gunt 159 single-cylinder test engine, which yielded an improvement in fuel economy of over 10% under certain rpm.

-The Company completed its work with Dr. Sina Kheirkah at the University of British Columbia-Okanagan Campus ("UBCO") to test GO-doped fuel as part of an NSERC alliance project for \$110,500 cash contribution and a total budget of \$311,500 over two years to continue doped fuel research.
-The project focused on measuring the combustion of doped fuel in both droplet and spray combustion.
+The Company continues to work with Dr. Sina Kheirkah at the University of British Columbia-Okanagan Campus ("UBCO") to test GO-doped fuel as part of an NSERC alliance project for \$110,500 cash contribution and a total budget of \$311,500 over two years to continue doped fuel research.
+The project will focus on measuring the combustion of doped fuel in both droplet and spray combustion.
 The Company has spent approximately \$98,900 on this research and development project.

-The Company intends to continue to develop fuel additives internally to optimize the concentration of the additive and to assess the performance of the burn rate, fuel economy and emission of doped diesel fuels.
+The Company intends to continue spray combustion testing at UBCO to optimize the concentration of the additive and to assess the performance of the burn rate, fuel economy and emission of doped Jet-A and diesel fuels.